liskitaliangroup/lisk-explorer/README.md

 #Lisk-explorer
-This script aim to discover a big part of the Lisk network.
+This script aims to explorer a big part of the Lisk network.

 ##Prereq